Department of Labor Logo United States Department of Labor

 • (972) 850-4800

-Employment rose in all seven of the largest parishes in Louisiana from March 2022 to March 2023, the U.S. Bureau of Labor Statistics reported today.
-(Large counties and parishes are those with annual average employment levels of 75,000 or more in 2022.)
-Assistant Commissioner for Regional Operations Michael Hirniak noted that St. Tammany Parish had the largest over-the-year increase in employment at 3.5 percent.
+Employment rose in 5 of the 7 largest parishes in Louisiana from March 2024 to March 2025, the U.S. Bureau of Labor Statistics reported today.
+Assistant Commissioner for Regional Operations Michael Hirniak noted that Caddo Parish had the largest over-the-year increase in employment, with a gain of 2.1 percent.
 (See chart 1 and table 1.)

-Among the seven largest parishes in Louisiana, employment was highest in East Baton Rouge Parish (265,200) in March 2023.
-Within East Baton Rouge Parish’s private industry, health care and social assistance accounted for the largest employment.
-Together, the seven largest Louisiana parishes accounted for 56.2 percent of total employment within the state.
-Nationwide, the 360 largest counties made up 73.0 percent of total U.S. employment.
+Among the seven largest parishes in Louisiana, employment was highest in East Baton Rouge (270,100) in March 2025.
+Together, the seven largest parishes accounted for 56.0 percent of total covered employment within the state.
+Nationwide, the 372 largest counties comprise 73.4 percent of total covered employment in the United States.
+(Large counties and county equivalents are those with annual average employment levels of 75,000 or more in 2024.)

-Weekly wages in all seven large parishes in Louisiana were below the national average of $1,465 in the first quarter of 2023.
-Orleans Parish ($1,311, 149th) had average weekly wages ranked among the top half of counties and parishes nationwide.
+Weekly wages in all seven large parishes in Louisiana were below the national average of $1,589.
+Average weekly wages ranged from $1,399 in Orleans to $1,131 in Caddo.

 Additional statistics and other information